Parsa-Rajabi/CIS145/docs/assignments.md

 1. Assignments should be completed via freeCodeCamp's website and a screenshot of all completed work should be submitted to Blackboard
 2. The screenshot of completed work should include:
-   1. **Your completed assignment:** Make sure ALL assigned components of the assignment are clearly visiable (you may take multiple screenshots if they do not fit) and have a checkmark or say "completed", indicating that they're completed.
+   1. **Your completed assignment:** Make sure ALL assigned components of the assignment are clearly visible (you may take multiple screenshots if they do not fit) and have a checkmark or say "completed", indicating that they're completed.
    2. **A note/word file with your identification information:**
       1. Assignment Name
       2. Your Full Name
       3. Your Student ID
       4. Current Date/Time (this must match your system's date/time)

+> [!WARNING]
-**Important:** Screenshot submissions without a note that includes the information above will recieve a 50% mark deduction.
+> Screenshot submissions without a note that includes the information above will receive a 50% mark deduction.
 Failure to submit a screenshot to Blackboard will result in a mark of zero.
 No exceptions.
+Phone pictures will NOT be accepted and will result in a mark of zero.

 ### Example Screenshot